PeterFarber/AO-Physics/docs/docs/setup.md

 ao build
 ```

+!!! info
     This command will compile your project, incorporating the AO-Physics library.
 If everything is set up correctly, you should see a message indicating a successful build.

+!!! success ""
     Congratulations!
 You’ve successfully created a physics simulation using AO-Physics.
 You can now run your simulation and observe the physics interactions you’ve programmed.

 ---